cozzbie/countrily-data/README.md

 npm run build
 ```

-The Build command builds the data.json file for easy compilation for webpack.
+The Build command builds/rebuilds the index.js file for easy compilation for non nodejs environments.

 ## Usage